 General Guiding Principles of Good Practice for Educational Credential Evaluation

 The National Association of Credential Evaluation Services (NACES) is an association of private educational credential evaluation services committed to formulating and maintaining ethical standards in the field of non-U.S. education evaluation.
 No government agency regulates the establishment of foreign credential services in the United States.
 Membership in NACES is an important indication of the quality of work accomplished by a credential evaluation service and an assurance that the evaluation it performs will be reliable.
+The Code of Good Practices is designed to present the perspectives of all NACES members regarding general guiding principles in the evaluation and recognition of non-U.S. credentials.

 General Principles